AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/fedex-shipping-method-integration-migration-soap-restful-api.md

 >[!WARNING]
 >
->Use the [ACSD-61622](https://experienceleague.adobe.com/en/docs/commerce-operations/tools/quality-patches-tool/patches-available-in-qpt/v1-1-57/acsd-61622-fedex-account-specific-rates-missing-from-response#apply-the-patch) patch from the [!DNL Quality Patches Tool] (QPT) 1.1.57 release instead of the previously provided patch.
+>Use the ACSD-61622 patch from [!DNL Quality Patches Tool] (QPT) 1.1.57 release instead of the previously provided patch.
+The new patch is compatible with Adobe Commerce versions (all deployment methods) 2.4.6-p1 - 2.4.6-p8.
+It might become applicable to other versions with new [!DNL Quality Patches Tool] releases.
 >
+>For more information, refer to the [ACSD-61622 patch article](https://experienceleague.adobe.com/en/docs/commerce-operations/tools/quality-patches-tool/patches-available-in-qpt/v1-1-57/acsd-61622-fedex-account-specific-rates-missing-from-response#apply-the-patch) in our Adobe Commerce Tools guide.

+>[!WARNING]
+>
->Please note that before installing the new patch, you need to uninstall the previous patch provided in this article.
+>Before installing the new patch, you need to uninstall the previous patch provided in this article.
 For instructions on uninstalling patches, refer to [Revert a Custom Patch](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/develop/upgrade/apply-patches#revert-a-custom-patch) in our user guide.

 This article provides a patch to resolve issues with the [!DNL FedEx] shipping method integration migration from SOAP to RESTful API for Adobe Commerce 2.4.4-p4 - 2.4.6-pX.